New 2021 Forecast Policy Scenario from IPR shows rapid policy acceleration by 2025 would bring ‘below 2C’ Paris Agreement within reach

 The 2021 1.5C Required Policy Scenario (RPS) is IPR’s current assessment of future policy developments needed to accelerate emissions reduction and hold global temperature increase to a 1.5 Degree outcome.

-Fiona Reynolds, CEO, Principles for Responsible Investment:
+Fiona Reynolds, former CEO, Principles for Responsible Investment:

 ”Global finance has an increasingly vital role to play in rapidly moving capital markets and corporations towards sustainable outcomes.
 IPR is now a significant tool for investors committed to making that a reality.”